koraktor/mavanagaiata/README.md

 Mavangaiata provides the following goals each reading specific information from the Git repository.

  * `actors`:    Information about the actors of the current commit
  * `branch`:    Information about the currently checked out branch
+ * `changelog`: Generates a changelog from Git commits and tags
  * `commit`:    Information about the current commit
  * `tag`:       Information about the most recent tag

-Each goals stores its informationinto the project's properties.
+Each goal stores its information into the project's properties.
 The following property keys will be prefixed with `mavanagaiata.` and `mvngit.` respectively.
+You may override this with the configuration property `propertyPrefixes`.

  * `actors`
    * `author.name`:     The name of the author of the current commit